microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 Use a **TeachingTip** control to focus a user's attention on new or important updates and features, remind a user of nonessential options that would improve their experience, or teach a user how a task should be completed.

-Because a teaching tip is transient, it would not be the recommended control for notifying users about important errors and statuses, prompting users for event handling, nor displaying a list of items or events that have been handled.
+Because teaching tip is transient, it would not be the recommended control for prompting users about errors or important status changes.

 <!-- Explain why TT is not recommended for notifications -->